World Religions and World Church

 Professor Sirry is currently developing a project within the framework of the “Contending Modernities” exploring the conditions for the possibility of peaceful co-existence in a plural society like Indonesia.
 He also serves as an editorial board member in the following journals: Studies in Interreligious Dialogue, al-Bayan: Journal of Qur’an and Hadith Studies, Indo-Islamika, Journal of Journal of Indonesian Islam, and ‘Ulumuna: Jurnal Studi Keislaman.

-Scriptural Polemics: The Qur’an and Other Religions (Oxford University Press, 2014).
+2014.
+Scriptural Polemics: The Qur’an and Other Religions.
+Oxford: Oxford University Press.

 1135 Flanner Hall